CESNET/jupyter-meta/Jupyterhub/readme.txt

 ===========
 The rest of the files are necessary to enable proper functioning of the hub.

-jupyter.key jupyter.pem - signed certificate and key to run jupyterhub as https

 kerberosPAM.py - fixes kerberos ticket flushing into /tmp/krb5cc_{uid} when loggin into jupyterhub

 pbs/ - folder with necessary deb packages to allow using PBS and submitting jobs, I did not find an easy way